Describe your collection.

 Do you remember a show from the 1980s called LA Law?
 My wife and I used to watch it when it originally aired.
 I can’t stay still for an entire episode so one evening I reached into a closet for an old tackle box with about 100 slots cars inside and started to refurbish them while I watched television.
 I thought I was the only person on earth who still had them but I learned about a group of guys who raced slot cars in my area.
 I took a dozen or so cars with me to their meeting one night and it was a feeding frenzy.
 They loved what I had; I smelled an opportunity.

 I put an ad in the local paper – slot cars wanted – and found entire collections.
 I would spend $100 on a collection, take what I wanted, and sell the remainder for $150.
 That lit a fire under me; I became a dealer.
 I blame my wife for not stopping me.
-One day, I noticed a store for sale in my neighbourhood as the guy was just putting the sale sign in the window.
+One day, I noticed a store for sale in my neighborhood as the guy was just putting the sale sign in the window.
 I called him up and bought the store.
 It’s a 10,000 square-foot space.
 Ninety-five percent of my business is mail-order but people drive from all over to see the store.
 A bunch of guys from Canada come down to shop in person.
 You could go through my store a dozen times and find something new each visit.
 The hunt is part of the fun and sometimes you don’t know you wanted something until you see it.

 How do you display and store your collection?